 At the same time, she began studying the accordion once again and began her performing career, playing for musical theatre throughout the Washington, D.C. area.
 From 1976 to 1990 she arranged music for and played with a contemporary liturgical music group in Silver Spring, Maryland.
 From 1983 to 1995 she performed regularly with the Washington Schrammel Quartet.
 In 1983 she met Celest while playing in the orchestra for a community theatre performance of "The Most Happy Fella" and began assisting him with his planning, research, and analysis of Italian traditional music.
 Prior to their move to Italy in 1995, she worked for various computer manufacturers, and from 1988-1995 was the network manager for Arlington County Government.

 Currently, Marie owns an internet business called PM Organics that provides certified organic cotton fabrics and notions.
-She is also an emeritus member of the Board of Directors of The Real Diaper Association, and is active in local food co-ops.
-Celest and Marie have a daughter, AnnaMaria Rosina DiPietropaolo, who is homeschooled.
+Celest and Marie have a daughter, AnnaMaria Rosina DiPietropaolo, who works as an office manager and teaches hip hop classes at Contemporary Dance & Fitness Studio in Montpelier VT.
 The family, whose home is in Middlesex, Vermont, plays Italian music under the name "Italian Village Music and Dance" (Celest playing accordion and organetto, Marie singing and playing guitar and percussion instruments, and AnnaMaria singing, playing guitar and percussion instruments).
-They have been regular performers at Golden Festival since 2001, along with the New England Folk Festival, held annually in Mansfield, Massachusetts.
+They have been regular performers at Golden Festival since 2001, along with the New England Folk Festival, held annually in Massachusetts.

 Contact Us :

 Italian folk dance, Italian village dance, Italian traditional dance, Italian folk dancing